CreeperBeatz/PTS-project/README.md

 # How to run the project

-1. Install python + PIP
+1. Install python + pip
-2. open a terminal and type "pip install {}":
+2. open a terminal and navigate to the root folder of the project
-    * numpy
-    * pandas
-    * scipy
-    * matplotlib
-    * quart
-    * quart_cors
+3. Type `pip install -r requirements.txt`
-3. After installing all the libraries, type in the terminal `py app.py`
-   The server will start
+4. After installing all the libraries, type in the terminal `py app.py` and the server will start
-4. To access the server, go to your browser and type `localhost` in the search bar at the top
+5. To access the server, go to your browser and type `localhost` in the search bar at the top

 ---